 Patrick’s world famous research into the BMeTric launched BMIT to the top of the quantitative bad movie research department listings!
-Ever striving to predict and analyze the badness of movies, Patrick’s current research focuses on the BMeTric Live!, a time-independent BMeTric to be used in determining badness prior to movie release dates.
-An award winning (Smaddies Baddies 2014, 2015 and 2016) researcher, Patrick hopes to destroy all joy in bad movie watching through quantification.
+Ever striving to predict and analyze the badness of movies, Patrick’s current research focuses on the Bad Movie Model, a predictive model for determining hopeful BMT candidates.
+An award winning (Smaddies Baddies 2014, 2015, 2016, and 2017) researcher, Patrick hopes to destroy all joy in bad movie watching through quantification.

 Previous Research Topics:

 Current Research Project: Bad Movie Twins Bad Movie Data Analysis

 Distinguished Professor of Bad Movie Philosophy – Jamie